Nawabi Paneer Recipe (Restaurant-Style White Curry)

 Green chilies added to the pan.

-Now add 15-20 cashew nuts and cook for another minute.
+Step 7: Now, add 15-20 cashew nuts and cook for an additional minute.
 Stir frequently.

 Cashew nuts added to the pan.